jiaming-sec/SOC-Automation-Toolkit/README.md

 - Validate user input to prevent injection attacks.
 - Implement logging and monitoring for script executions.
 - Follow **MITRE ATT&CK framework** for response automation.

+## 📝 Contributing
+Contributions are welcome!
+You can:
+📌 Submit **issues** for feature requests or bug reports.
+📌 Fork the repo, create a new branch, and open a **pull request (PR)**.
+📌 Share automation ideas and improvements!